 Monograph exhibitions are usually small, and they don’t reach the popularity they should.
 Luckily, Pieter Bruegel came up with this concept and Bruegel became the first big monograph exhibition in the world, and it’s now held in Vienna.

 The event website for the event hosted in 2018 is exactly as you would picture it —artistic and classy.

 This can’t be called a conventional conference, per se, but it is close enough.
 Speakers at Uenoland talk about creativity and inspiration.
-The performers are people with all sorts of backgrounds and experiences, who want to share it with the rest of the world.
+The performers are people with all sorts of backgrounds and experiences, who want to share them with the rest of the world.